 The Jewish Cemetery in Fredericia

 This part of the database of the oldest Danish-Jewish funerals concerns the cemetery in Fredericia and is based mainly on the book by Julius Margolinsky "Jødiske Dødsfald i Danmark 1693-1976", Cph.
 1978 pp. 573-97, and on his handwritten archive (see Allan Falk "Margoteket", JGS-Nyt Nr.
 3 Vol. 5, September 2008).
-All photos in this part has - unless something else is indicated - been taken by TB in July 2010.
+All photos in this part have - unless something else is indicated - been taken by TB in July 2010.

 The cemetery, the largest outside Copenhagen, is located at the corner of Slesvigsgade and Jyllandsgade.
 Separated by an industrial building lies a smaller part (section C) with the entrance from Vestre Voldgade.
 The area with the industrial building was parcelled out from the cemetery and sold about 1910.